The term 'numeracy' is commonly used in at least two distinct ways:

 These two ideas overlap but are not the same, but both are important for our students.
 In school education, numeracy is a fundamental component of learning, discourse and critique across all areas of the curriculum.
 It involves the disposition to use a combination of mathematical concepts and skills (numerical, spatial, graphical, statistical and algebraic) in context alongside general thinking skills.

-St Benedict's staff are currently working towards full implemention of the Australian Curriculum: Mathematics in 2012.
-The Australian Curriculum: Mathematics is organised around the interaction of three content strands and four proficiency strands.
+The Australian Curriculum: Mathematics guides the teaching of Mathematics at St Benedict’s Primary School.
+The curriculum is organised around the interaction of three content strands and four proficiency strands.

 The content strands are: